gvwilson/thirdbit/_posts/2010/2010-10-30-would-you-prefer.md

 <p>So my questions are:</p>
 <ol>
 <li>Do you like them more than what we're doing?</li>
 <li>Are they "better enough" than what we're doing to justify the extra effort?
-We'd produce half as much material if we did this&mdash;would that be a good tradeoff?</li>
+We'd produce half as much material if we did this–would that be a good tradeoff?</li>
 </ol>
 <ol></ol>